canan777/analogClock/README.md

 ![](./src/analogClock.gif)

-⏰ Analog Clock
+## ⏰ Analog Clock

-This project is a real-time analog clock built using HTML, CSS, and JavaScript. 🕒
+✅This project is a real-time analog clock built using HTML, CSS, and JavaScript. 🕒

-The hour, minute, and second hands move in real-time, providing the user with the current time in a visually appealing way. 🌟
+✅The hour, minute, and second hands move in real-time, providing the user with the current time in a visually appealing way. 🌟

-✨ Features
+## ✨ Features

 🕰 Real-time movement – Live clock updates with JavaScript